ananthakumaran/paisa/docs/src/commodities.md

 **paisa** fetches the latest price of the commodities only when *update* command is used.
 Make sure to run `paisa update` command after you make any changes to your journal file or you want to fetch the latest value of the commodities.
+The update can be performed from the UI as well via the dropdown in the top right corner.